aditya-jaishankar/aditya-jaishankar.github.io/_projects/RNN-SMILES_generator-labeled.md

 ---
 title: "SMILES string generation given hydrophobic/hydrophilic label"
-toc: true
 layout: single
 permalink: /projects/rnn-smiles-generator/
 author_profile: true
-excerpt: "This is an excerpt"
-read_time: true
 ---

  In this file, we are trying to implement all of our learnings from the previous failed runs of simple recurrent neural network.
 Here we use a gated neural network.